randomnoun/bookcase-ops/setup/SETUP-HARDWARE.md

    * so that I could fit the optane memory in there

 You need that SLOG by the way, otherwise NFS runs slower than a 3600 baud modem for some tasks.

+Those 8 drives are configured in a raidz2 volume, so 2 of them provide resiliency in the case of hardware failures.

 Total: 3087.38